-It has to normalize the mattrix tes to a range of [0,1] before you can utilize them in the fuzzy logic or reinforcement learning modules.
-This is because they originate from various physical quantities and vertex.
-The matter is a matter of the term of term of the term of term of
+It has to normalize these attributes to a range of [0,1] before you can utilize them in the fuzzy logic or reinforcement learning modules.
+This is because they originate from various physical quantities and scales.
+This sameness makes it much easier to compare and weigh traits.